thebrandonlucas/blog/src/routes/posts/lightning/micropayments/+page.md

 Other micropayment efforts were also dissolving around the same time, and the W3C itself [closed their contributions to micropayment activity](https://www.w3.org/ECommerce/Micropayments/) in 1998.

-The dot-com crash was in full swing, and micropayments was one of the ideas that crashed the hardest.
+The dot-com crash was in full swing, and micropayments were one of the ideas that crashed the hardest.
 It was a good time to be a critic.
 In 2000, writer Clay Shirky wrote [“The Case Against Micropayments”](http://mx.thirdvisit.co.uk/2002/10/04/theacaseaagainstamicropayments/) in which he boldly declared:

 > Micropayment systems have not failed because of poor implementation; they have failed because they are a bad idea.
 Furthermore, since their weakness is systemic, they will continue to fail in the future.